 These milestones include recognizing loved ones and objects, developing hand and eye coordination, and learning through visual stimulation.
 If poor vision or eye problems interfere with these activities, your child may have difficulties achieving these anticipated milestones.

 Dr. Cooper and Dr. Chung recommend pediatric eye exams for all children three years or older, unless you notice potential signs of vision problems earlier.
 Annual eye exams should follow as your child ages, until the age of 18.

 More frequent visits may be necessary if the doctor identifies issues affecting your child’s eye health or there are concurrent medical conditions that can affect the health of their eyes, such as diabetes.

 You can, of course, accompany your child throughout the exam.
 In many cases, children are more comfortable if they sit in your lap during the appointment.

-Depending on their age, Dr. Cooper or Dr. Tran will use several testing techniques to assess vision accuracy and identify potential problems.
+Depending on their age, Dr. Cooper or Dr. Chung will use several testing techniques to assess vision accuracy and identify potential problems.
 She may use toys or other objects to determine how well your child moves their eyes and follows movement.

 Children who can talk can identify pictures and answer the doctor’s questions about various objects.
-For the children who can't give reliable responses, such as infants or special needs children, Drs Cooper and Tran use different ways to check eye functioning and eye health without having to ask any questions.
+For the children who can't give reliable responses, such as infants or special needs children, Drs Cooper and Chung use different ways to check eye functioning and eye health without having to ask any questions.
 They also evaluate their eye alignment to detect any abnormal turning of the eye that can result in conditions like crossed eyes.
 They also test for amblyopia (or lazy eye), strabismus (eye turn) and other binocular problems that may be interfering with school and sport activities.

 To thoroughly assess the health of internal eye structures, including the blood vessels, optic nerve, and retina, the doctor may administer dilation eye drops.
 These drops open the pupil wide, giving her access to the internal parts of the eye.